lipkau/JiraPS/docs/en-US/commands/Add-JiraGroupMember.md

 ### [JiraPS.Group[]]

-Group(s) to which users should be added
+Group(s) to which users Should be added

 ## OUTPUTS